 Megan is enthusiastic about pursuing a career that promotes a healthy, active lifestyle for herself and others, while staying involved in the Arts.
 She began her Balanced Body Comprehensive Training with Susan Clark in 2017.
 She attended Pilates on Tour in 2018 and had the opportunity to recieve continuing education from Shari Berkowitz, Diedra Manns, Karen Clippinger, Tom McCook, and Joy Puleo.

 Morgan Stillman is originally from Fort Wayne, Ind., and joins the Ballet Austin company for the 2017/18 season after dancing two years with Nevada Ballet Theater where he was featured in a variety of classical and contemporary roles.
 Morgan received most of his formal training at Indiana University Ballet Theater under the guidance of Michael Vernon, Violette Verdy, Jacques Cesbron, Guo Pin Wang, Victoria Lyras, and Shawn Stevens.

 Morgan is also a certified Pilates instructor, having received his training and certification at Las Vegas's Classical Pilates Comprehensive Pilates Training Program.

 Boo Wong began dancing at the age of 3 where she trained in tap, hip hop, jazz and ballet until the age of 12 when she entered the pre-professional training program at Ballet Austin under Mr. Stephen Mills.
 After graduating from high school Boo worked professionally in the commercial and contemporary dance worlds in Chicago, LA, Toronto, New York and Spain.
-She began teaching hip hop, jazz, breaking, and contemporary styles in 2000, and began her second career in Pilates in 2007.
+She began teaching and choregraphing in hip hop, jazz, breaking, and contemporary styles in 2000, and began her second career in Pilates in 2006.